kedartatwawadi/fcodec/README.md

 New video compression scheme.

 Some install/usage instructions have been added below.
 I will keep on updating the document to make it easier, and as the project progresses.
-## Discussion (8 sept)
-As discussed during the previous meeting:

-1. We want a compressor for colored video & raw-unbayered video (video which has not yet been demosaiced from the Bayer filter).
-The current compressor should work fine for the colored video directly, as ffmpeg adjusts the number of channels accordingly.
-- To make it work, I have removed the grid filter (which was supposed to correct for demosaicing, as of now).
-- I have retained the denoiser, as that is still important and gives a slight improvement of ~20-30%.

-2. For demosaicing, right now working with matlab executables.
-But, as our plan to work on demosaicing is still uncertain, will wait until the next discussion.

-3. Broad experiments:

 ## Install
 Fcodec can simply be installed as follows: